knpuniversity/javascript/knpu/ep4-reactjs/object-rest-spread.md

 The only problem with `Object.assign()` is that it's... kinda confusing to look at, *especially* if you need to use it to avoid mutation.

-Ok, idea time: what if we could this: remove the `Object.assign()`, return a normal object, but then, add `...newState`.
+Ok, idea time: what if we could do this: remove the `Object.assign()`, return a normal object, but then, add `...newState`.

 That would be cool, right?
 I mean, we *already* do this for arrays!
 But...
 Webpack